My Entire Body Shook: A Woman Leading a Dance Jam Speaks

 And I say “no”.

-I am a front line worker doing a risky job and it is especially risky because I am a woman.
+I am a front-line worker doing a risky job and it is especially risky because I am a woman.
 It is also risky because there is little community awareness about just how dangerous the job is.
-Lack of awareness leads to lack of support for many female CI leaders.
+I believe the lack of awareness leads to a lack of support for many female CI leaders.

 I do not shy away from debate or constructive critique.
 I am up for that.
 I like heated debates where through a mutual build I can argue passionately with someone about our differing opinions.
 What I am describing is unwelcome aggression and threats.
-And aggression and threats are not constructive criticism.
+What I am describing here is harassment.

 You might think these types of things do not happen in your CI community.
-My guess is that woman, whose job it is to hold people accountable to community guidelines have similar stories especially if there is not community awareness of the risk of their job and they are doing the job with out sufficient ally-ship and support.
+My guess is that women, whose job it is to hold people accountable to community guidelines have similar stories especially if there is no awareness of the risk of the job and they are doing the job without sufficient ally-ship and support.

 I say to the community let’s do better.